 Overwintering Hardy Mums

-You can overwinter hardy mums, but in order to do so, they need sufficient time to set their roots and become established in the garden.
-This means that your best bet is planting them in the spring so that by the time winter rolls around they are ready to handle it.
+You can overwinter hardy mums, but to do so, they need sufficient time to set their roots and become established in the garden.
+This means that your best bet is planting them in the spring so that by the time winter rolls around, they are ready to handle it.

 However, if you bought and planted your mums in the fall, you can still overwinter them as long as they went into the ground before the first frost—they will just need a little extra care.